Course Grade Appeals

 Note: The timeline for each level of the appeal process is ten (10) days following receipt of the grade or completion of the previous step.
 Each step must be completed in writing (email and email attachments are acceptable).

 - The student must appeal the final grade in writing to the Instructor within ten (10) days of receiving the final grade.
 If the faculty member has not responded to the first level of appeal within ten (10) days, the student may proceed to level two (2).

 - If the matter is not resolved to the satisfaction of the student, the second level of appeal is for the student to submit the appeal to the department chair, program director, or designee.

 - If the matter is still not resolved to the satisfaction of the student, the third level of appeal is for the student to submit the appeal in writing to the Dean of the School in which the course involved is taught.

-- Grade Appeals which are not resolved to the student’s satisfaction in steps 1-3 may then be heard by the Student Affairs Committee.
+- Grade Appeals which are not resolved to the student’s satisfaction in steps 1-3 may then be heard by the Student Affairs Committee of the Faculty Senate.
 To facilitate this process, communications to the Student Affairs Committee should be directed to the Executive Assistant for Academic Affairs at email@example.com.

 Students wishing to raise an academic dispute that is not grade-related may report their concern to the appropriate department chair, program director, or designee.
 If the matter is not resolved to the satisfaction of the student, the student may raise the concern to the Dean of the appropriate School.
 If the matter is still not resolved to the satisfaction of the student, the student may then raise the concern to the Chief Academic Officer who determines the final decision.